-As a key financial and promotional supporter of the Think About Your Eyes® campaign, The Vision Council is a major proponent of educating the public on eye health and the significant benefits of appropriate vision care.
+As a key financial and promotional supporter of the Think About Your Eyes® campaign, The Vision Council is a major proponent of educating the public on eye health and the importance of scheduling an annual eye exam.

-Vision loss is the number two health concern in the US, behind only cancer, yet Americans do not take care of their eyes as they should.
-With the understanding that the right messages and media can motivate the public to begin focusing on their vision, Think About Your Eyes is a national nonprofit organization under The Vision Council, in partnership with the American Optometric Association, designed to educate the public on the benefits of vision health and promote the importance of getting an annual comprehensive eye exam.
+A recent survey by the campaign showed that the majority of people are concerned about protecting their eye health, yet eye exams aren't a part of many people's regular health check-ups.
+With the understanding that the right messages and media can motivate the public to schedule an annual eye exam, Think About Your Eyes is a national nonprofit organization under The Vision Council, in partnership with the American Optometric Association, designed to educate the public on the importance of getting an annual comprehensive eye exam.

-With the support of the eye care industry and providers, Think About Your Eyes is using television, print, radio and online advertising and social media to change public thinking about the importance of eye health and the need for comprehensive eye exams to lessen the incidence of diabetes, heart attacks, strokes and other major health concerns.
+With the support of the eyecare industry and providers, Think About Your Eyes reaches the public across television, online radio digital advertising, social media and media relations to change public thinking about the importance of eye health and the need for comprehensive eye exams to protect future vision health and potentially detect serious health conditions.

 Educating the Nation

-All advertising directs patients to visit the Think About Your Eyes website to find their local Think About Your Eyes member eye care provider.
-More than 19,000 eyecare providers support the campaign through a paid listing on the online doctor locator.
+Campaign messaging directs patients to visit the Think About Your Eyes website to find their local Think About Your Eyes member eye doctor.
+More than 19,000 eye doctors support the campaign through a paid listing on the online doctor locator.

 Think About Your Eyes continues to change the public's behavior around eye exams.
-In 2015, more than 828,000 eye exams can be attributed to the campaign's messaging.
-The exam cycle for patients exposed to Think About Your Eyes messaging has shortened by 45 percent, from 29 months to 16 months.
+In 2016, more than 1.15 million eye exams can be attributed to the campaign's messaging.
+The exam cycle for patients exposed to Think About Your Eyes messaging has shortened by 45 percent, from 24 months to 14 months.

 *independent office results only; no chain data.